 I would like to share my knowledge with you and point out what should you look for when buying a pair of good Muay Thai shin pads.

 What to look for when buying a Muay Thai shin guards?

-- my first advice is: don't buy a cotton shin pads.
-The biggest advantage is their light weight and a low price but they don't offer a high level of protection.
-On top of that cotton pads will not serve you for too long cause they're not durable enough for a heavy sparring sessions.
+My first advice is: don't buy a cotton Muay Thai shin pads.
+The biggest advantage is their low weight and a low price but they don't offer a high level of protection.
+On top of that cotton pads will not serve you for too long cause they're not durable enough for heavy sparring sessions.

-Leather shin guards are of a premium quality.
-They offer a great protection and are very durable.
+Leather shin guards are the best quality pads you can get.
+They offer great protection and are very durable.
 These are the most expensive ones but it is worth investing in quality gear that will last for a long time.

-- price you can spend as little as $15/£10 or as much as $200/£140 for a pair of a professional Muay Thai shin guards.
-I would not recommend any gear for a price below $40/£30 though since I used some of them in my previous gym and a quality of materials is less than satisfying.
+The price you can spend as little as $15/£10 or as much as $200/£140 on a pair of professional Muay Thai shin guards I would not recommend buying the cheapest gear.
+I used and tested some of them in the past and the quality of raw materials used in them is less than satisfying.

-- again, same as with Thai pads and Muay Thai gloves you have to pay attention to the quality of the stitching and preferably choose a triple stitched shin pads - they will last longer than a regular pair.
-This piece of a gear takes a heavy punishment during a sparring sessions and it should be build to last.
+Same as with Thai pads and Muay Thai gloves you will have to pay attention to the quality of the stitching.
+Choose a triple-stitched leather shin guards: they will last for longer than other pads.
+Shin protectors take a heavy punishment during sparring sessions and it should be built to last.

 The right size.
 This is very important: proper shin guards must protect the top of the feet.